Commercial HVAC Maintenance Programs: North Texas Preventive Care Guide

 Frequently Asked Questions

 Q: How much should I budget for commercial HVAC maintenance?
-A: Budget 2-4% of equipment replacement cost annually for basic maintenance, or $1,000-3,000 per 10 tons of capacity for comprehensive maintenance programs.
+A: Budget 2-4% of equipment replacement cost annually for basic maintenance, or $1,000-3,000 per 10 tons of capacity for complete maintenance programs.

 Q: What’s the difference between preventive and predictive maintenance?
 A: Preventive maintenance follows scheduled intervals, while predictive maintenance uses monitoring data to schedule maintenance based on actual equipment condition.